jisu0328/jisu0328/README.md

 ![9e48ce7b6de9aeb3ed5577b710d3b248](https://github.com/jisu0328/jisu0328/assets/165359940/e7e8936f-678d-4956-be80-66bdda405019)

 Hi, there ! <br>
-I'm Shin jisu, a master candidates of the Industrial System Engineering. <br>
+I'm Shin jisu, a master candidate of the Industrial System Engineering. <br>
-I'm interested in generative models and Responsible AI :) <br>
+I'm interested in Responsible AI and AI safety to develop safer and more ethical LLMs.
+I also interested in diffusion models to address complex challenges in real-world :) <br>

 Welcome to my github 💕
 </div>